 Given this and its foundation of the Bible being the word of God,

 Christianity is a religion partly infused with false values.
 In the western

-world via the Renaissance, the Reformation, the French Revolution, the
+world via the Renaissance, the Enlightenment, the French Revolution, the

-founding of America, etc. humanism has become the prevailing philosophy, and
+founding of America, etc. humanism has become the prevailing philosophy or

 Christianity has largely had to become more humanistic.
 With the exception